Halftime report: Why the ride for global markets got so bumpy

 For now, most investors think the stock market can eventually overcome these global concerns.
 Companies are minting money, thanks to the strong economy and the Republican corporate tax cuts.

 Although they've cooled lately, tech stocks remain huge winners.
-Amazon (AMZN) has soared 45%, Twitter (TWTR) is up 80%, and Netflix (NFLX) has more than doubled.
-The Nasdaq composite is on the verge of its eighth straight quarterly gain.
+Amazon (AMZN) has soared 45%, Twitter (TWTR) is up 82%, and Netflix (NFLX) has more than doubled.
+The Nasdaq composite recorded its eighth straight quarterly gain.

 So what could stop that march higher?
 Further evidence of a trade war.